tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 * Several bug fixes.

 == Upgrade Notice ==

+= 4.21.0 =
+Important update to introduce some new features.

 = 4.20.0 =
 Regular update to introduce some new features and fix some bugs.